davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 ### QueryService

-- QueryService and CommandService both belongs to ApplicationService
+- QueryService and CommandService both belong to ApplicationService
 - QueryService's only purpose is for querying data
 - QueryService exists to stand apart from CommandService, making the QueryService a separate concern
 - QueryService follows CQRS principle in that it can access database directly, bypassing the Domain Model which